SB441 Alabama 2013 Session

 - Child support, post-minority education expense, courts prohibited from awarding, Sec.
 26-1-1 am'd.

-This bill would prohibit a court from ordering a person to provide post-minority education support to another person who has reached the age of majority unless the person is mentally or physically disabled.
+SB441 would stop courts from ordering post-majority education support for someone who has reached age 19, unless that person is mentally or physically disabled.

 - Subjects